Seeking.com: College users

+In 2014, over 1.4 million students were registered on the website.
+Requests from Sugar Babies varied from assistance with college expenses to monthly allowances for living expenses.

 Operations

 The company's business model is based on a membership system.
 Members are able to register for site services free of charge, which provides them with a limited number of messages.
-Members have the option to either purchase credits for expanded messaging privileges on a monthly basis or on an annual basis with Premium and Diamond Memberships.
+Members have the option to purchase credits for expanded messaging privileges on either a monthly or annual basis with Premium and Diamond Memberships.
+The site promotes security and personal safety including background checks, two-factor authentication and a customer service department.

+In 2025 the site made additions to enforce user verification, prevent fraud and address violations.

 The website is used in more 130 countries and includes versions of the interface in eight languages.
-The company headquarters is presently located in Las Vegas, NV.
+The company headquarters is presently located in Las Vegas, Nevada.
 There are additional offices located in Ukraine and Singapore.